'I got the COVID-19 vaccine. Here’s why.'

 Michael Shusko, MD, MPH, FAAFP, FACOEM, FACPM | April 7, 2021

-Three COVID-19 vaccines are currently available in the United States, and more than one in three Americans have received at least one dose of an approved COVID-19 vaccine.1 This is a critical step in moving through the pandemic and returning to some sense of pre-2020 normalcy.
-Depending on where you live, you may already be eligible to receive a vaccine or you will become eligible soon.
+Three COVID-19 vaccines are currently available in the United States, and more than 50% of Americans have received at least one dose of an approved COVID-19 vaccine.1 This is a critical step in moving through the pandemic and returning to some sense of pre-2020 normalcy.
+Everyone age 12 and older is eligible to get the COVID-19 vaccine.
 Visit vaccinefinder.org to find one near you.
 And I am pleased to report that when my turn came, I confidently chose to receive a COVID-19 vaccine.
 The science behind the need to vaccinate is clear, and the vaccine development process has been thorough, highly regulated and scrutinized as closely as ever.

 The COVID-19 vaccines currently authorized in the United States are effective in greatly reducing the risk of acquiring SARS-CoV-2, otherwise known as COVID-19.
 There’s also some evidence that suggests fully vaccinated people are less likely to have asymptomatic infection and are potentially less likely to transmit COVID-19 to others.
 However, vaccinated people could still get COVID-19 and infect other people.
 The risks of COVID-19 infection, even in fully vaccinated people, cannot be completely eliminated as long as there’s continued transmission of the virus within the community.
 That’s why herd immunity is so important.